vgmoose/Wabbit-U/README.md

+# Wabbit-U

+An attempted port of https://wabbit.codeplex.com !
+Based on the emulator frame created by @xhp-creations.
+Original readme below.

-# A CHIP8/SCHIP-8 Emulator for WiiU upgraded by brienj of XHP Creations
+### A CHIP8/SCHIP-8 Emulator for WiiU upgraded by brienj of XHP Creations

 Added GX2 Graphics, Sound Support, and Super CHIP-8 Support